Persistence Of Dowry Problem In India

 Dowry has become one of the serious social evils of Indian society in recent years.
 Dowry, or the bridegroom price, has become an essential part of the wedding settlement, which is transferred by the bride’s household to that of her prospective spouse before the actual solemnization of marriage.

 Sometimes dowry also accompanies or follows the marriage of a daughter.
 The dowry and its cognate problems have become so serious that the marriage of daughters tends to bring in nightmarish experiences for the scores of parents these days.
 The menace of dowry has become so severe over the years that the Government of India had to enact the Dowry Prohibition Act in 1961, which was further amended in 1986.
 Section 498A of the Indian Penal Code required the bridegroom and his family to be automatically arrested if a wife complains of dowry harassment.
 The law was wide abused and in 2014, the supreme court ruled that arrests can only be made with a magistrate’s approval so the legislative measures to do away with this practice have so far proved an ineffective exercise.

 The dowry has gained social legitimacy across all communities and regions.
 Marriage negotiations tend to break down if there is no consensus between the bride’s and bridegroom’s families regarding the mode or amount of payment of dowry.
 Dowry, as said before, has become such an essential consideration for marriage that rarely any marriage can take place without it.
 It may be regarded as a functional imperative for family formation in contemporary India.
 In very rare cases demands for dowry are eschewed.
-If the groom’s parents, for instance, since that they can reap greater economic or personal benefits in modes other than the dowry in lump cash from the bride’s parents, dowry is not demanded under the pretext that it is an evil of Indian society.
+If the groom’s parents, for instance, can reap greater economic or personal benefits in modes other than the dowry in lump cash from the bride’s parents, dowry is not demanded under the pretext that it is an evil of Indian society.